DB-db-dron/db-db-dron/README.md

 ## Hi there 👋

+I am a passionate developer.
+When it comes to writing code, I never get bored - it's my favorite thing to do!
+I love the challenge of solving complex problems through programming and creating something useful and meaningful with my skills.
+In my free time, you'll find me tinkering with code, exploring new programming languages and frameworks, and collaborating with other developers to learn and grow.
+Let's connect and talk all things coding!

+### Overview
 - 🔭 I’m currently working on [weatherDBI](https://github.com/db-db-dron/weatherdb)
 - 🌱 I’m currently learning Kotlin, android development
 - 👯 I’m looking to collaborate on JavaScript/Typescript and Python projects